CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/integration_guidelines.md

 ### Security

 IOP follows the security standard mechanisms of OCPI.
-At the connection, GIREVE provides new operator connecting with temporary Token(s) to register as CPO and/or eMSP.
+At the connection, Gireve provides new operator connecting with temporary Token(s) to register as CPO and/or eMSP.
 The Token should be used when the connection is initiated by the operater.

-In the meantime, the operator can provide GIREVE with temporary Token(s) for IOP to initiate the connection.
+In the meantime, the operator can provide Gireve with temporary Token(s) for IOP to initiate the connection.
 It is not mandatory as the operator is able to launch the Connection & Register process.

-During the Connection & Register process, IOP and the operator exchange final Tokens to request each other, and endpoints of their respective OCPI modules. **<ins>GIREVE requires all endpoints to be in HTTPS in order to secure communication between the two backends.</ins>**
+During the Connection & Register process, IOP and the operator exchange final Tokens to request each other, and endpoints of their respective OCPI modules. **<ins>Gireve requires all endpoints to be in HTTPS in order to secure communication between the two backends.</ins>**

 ### Client owned object push